Phosphate Mining

 Phosphatic sands from Woodford County

-Phosphates are a natural source of nutrients and fertilizer, which benefits Bluegrass soils and is one of the reasons central Kentucky is a center for the Thoroughbred horse industry.
+Phosphates are a natural source of nutrients and fertilizer, which have long been known to benefit Bluegrass soils (e.g., Foerste, 1913) and is one of the reasons central Kentucky is a center for the Thoroughbred horse industry.
 These naturally occurring phosphates help build strong bones in mammals.

 Back to Top